kevoree-modeling/dsl/README.md

 In this example the class *smartgrid.Meter* inherits all attributes, relationships, and functions of *smartgrid.Entity*.

 **Indexed attributes**: the structure of KMF leads to a graph of objects.
-In order to read this graph of data, man have to identify some entry-points and naviguates other objects through relationships traversal operations.
+In order to read this graph of data, man have to identify some entry-points and navigate other objects through relationships traversal operations.
 These entry-points are in fact objects that are indexed according to their attributes values.
 These indexes are costly and therefore are not done by default, therefore in KMF, objects that can act as entry-points should be identify first in the domain.
 To do so, we offer in the DSL definition a special attribute annotation named `index` that allow to define that this attribute will be part of the *key* to identify one object of this specific metaclass.